 A calm box, a self-soothe box, a compassion kit, a stress box, a calm-down kit.
 People have different names for it, but fundamentally these terms are used to describe the same thing; an emergency kit that’s been created to bring you comfort when you’re feeling distressed.
 However, your calm box (my name of choice) doesn’t have to cost a fortune.
 In fact, you can probably create one with items you already have around the house.

-What is a calm box?
+What do you put in a calm box?